jakelever/teaching/unix_shell/README.md

 This is the introductory lesson to the Unix Shell.
 It is estimated to take X hours.

+The basic syllabus is based on the Software Carpentry [Unix Shell Lesson](https://swcarpentry.github.io/shell-novice/)

 ## Requirements

 - A Bash environment